2023 Best Value Construction Trades Schools in the Far Western US Region

 Top 10 Best Construction Trades Schools

-Out-of-state tuition fees for undergraduate students at Honolulu CC are $8,310 per year.
+The average tuition and fees for an out-of-state undergraduate student at Honolulu CC are $8,310 a year.
 On average, construction trades graduates from Honolulu CC take out $12,500 in student loans while working on their degree.

 Read full report on Construction Trades at Honolulu Community College